TheNXFury/NXFuryInfoSec/README.md

 The important thing is to **internalize** the core concepts and to be able to use them with whatever tool (programming language) that you wish.

+### How we grade your project

+In our [Discord Server,](https://discord.gg/BEWfqfdffD) please submit your project as a github repo to our staff.
+Your project will be graded on the following:
+- Demonstration of skills you have learned throughout the curriculum
+- Project is of sufficient size for the quantity of people involved in the project

+Students should note that the following will not be accepted as submissions:
+- Projects involving any illegal activity whatsoever
+- Attempts to "rank up" in penetration testing labs online.
+- Projects that contain excessive copying of others' work.

 ## Congratulations

 After completing the requirements of the curriculum above, you will have completed the equivalent of a full bachelor's degree in Computer Science.
 Congratulations!